ffund/intro-ml-tss21/slides/2-linear.md

 ::: notes

-* the ratio on the left is the *fraction of unexplained variance*: of all the variance in $y$, how much is still "left" unexplained after our model explains some of it? (best case: 0)
+* the ratio on the left in the second line is the *fraction of unexplained variance*: of all the variance in $y$, how much is still "left" unexplained after our model explains some of it? (best case: 0)
-* the ratio on the right is the *coefficient of determination*, R2 (best case: 1).
+* the ratio on the far right in the second line is the *coefficient of determination*, R2 (best case: 1).

 :::